gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-cleaning.md

 ### !end-challenge

-### Exercise: correct data issues in several columns - 30 min**
+### Exercise: Discover other techniques to clean tour data - 25 min**
 1. Work individually to discover a data cleaning function that you want to share with the class - 10 min
 2. For ideas, refer to the post [Top ten ways to clean your data](https://support.office.com/en-us/article/top-ten-ways-to-clean-your-data-2844b620-677c-47a7-ac3e-c2e157d1db19)
 3. From web searches, find the best description and examples for using that function
   * Share your link in the class Slack channel
-4. Share your findings with your classmates - 20 min
+4. Share your findings with your classmates - 15 min

 ## Solutions